Getting Started

 # Combine extras (zsh: keep quotes)

-pip install "abstractcore[openai,media,tools]"
+pip install "abstractcore[remote,media,tools]"

 Local OpenAI-compatible servers (Ollama, LMStudio, vLLM, llama.cpp, LocalAI, etc.) work with the core install; you just point AbstractCore at the server base URL.
 See Prerequisites for provider setup.